 Q: What should I do if I miss a dose of testosterone gel?

 A: If you miss a dose, apply it as soon as you remember.
-However, if it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
+Still, if it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not apply a double dose to make up for a missed one.

 Conclusion

 Testosterone replacement therapy, particularly with gels, offers a pathway to improved energy, vitality, and overall well-being for many men.
-However, it's essential to approach this treatment with knowledge and care.
+Still, it's essential to approach this treatment with knowledge and care.
 If you're considering TRT or currently using testosterone gel, consult with your healthcare provider to develop a personalized treatment plan that meets your individual needs.